neelmitra/avsmqtt/instructions/lab3.md

         - say *"Alexa open re invent"*

         - *"crib status"*
-            - this should return the state of the shadow of your nxp device.
+            - this should return the state of your nxp device.

         - say *"Alexa open re invent"*